Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

 - Smaller comapnies started by targeting firms who had fewer requiremetns than the others, and grew with them to sustain the use of the technology.
-- Companies think of their products from the view of the market\'s needs, rather than the user\'s wants, which leads them to stick onto sustained technology and eventually lose to the disruptive technology.
+- Companies think of their products from the view of the market's needs, rather than the user's wants, which leads them to stick onto sustained technology and eventually lose to the disruptive technology.

-## Chapter 4: What goes up can\'t go down
+## Chapter 4: What goes up can't go down

 Leading firms find it difficult to enter downstream markets (where margins are lower) but easy to go upstream (where margins are higher).